MonkeyData/php-online-store-xml-feed-generator/README.md

 2. A model 'MonkeyDataXmlModel' should be edited according your database structure in order to get all needed data out of DB.

 ### Security
 A hash is used for security sake.
-After install a random hash is generated, but you are advised to set your own in 'XmlGenerator/config.hash'
+After install a random hash is generated, but you are advised to set your own in 'config.hash'

 **hash is required**